tulasinnd/Grounded-LLM-with-RAG/README.md

 Enter your question when prompted.

----

-## Sample Questions

-The repository contains fictional documents for testing the retrieval pipeline.
+NOTE: The repository contains fictional documents for testing the retrieval pipeline.
+So ask relevant questions

-Try asking:

-- Who is the AI assistant used by employees?
-- What is the most popular product?
-- Which product was released in 2025?
-- What does NovaSecure do?
-- Which department follows Agile development?
-- How many annual leave days do employees receive?
-- What is NovaMind Enterprise?

 ## Demo